alexanderlin-com/rag-engine-cashflow/readme.md

 - **OpenAI** for LLM output
 - **Streamlit** for frontend

-Forked from [original tutorial repo link], then *modified like hell* to work with real-world doc loads (300+ PDFs), forward-compatible Python versions, and tighter dev loops.
+Forked from [LangChain-Pinecone-RAG](https://github.com/ThomasJanssen-tech/LangChain-Pinecone-RAG/tree/main), then *modified like hell* to work with real-world doc loads (300+ PDFs), forward-compatible Python versions, and tighter dev loops.

 ---